hacktoon/nami/README.md

   - create junction points between route ends to set midpath detours

 ### Interface
-- Put all form options on sidebar
-- Move sidebar to the right
 - Optimize canvas rendering
   - Use offscreen canvas when `map.size <  screen.size`
   - Add tool to live-test drawing functions on console